-There are 84 hospitals in Arkansas (Kaiser, 2011), 29 of which are identified by the Flex Monitoring Team as Critical Access Hospitals (June 2013).
-The state has 12 Federally Qualified Health Centers providing services at 77 sites (Kaiser, 2011).
-There are also 73 Rural Health Clinics in Arkansas (Kaiser, 2012).
+There are 84 hospitals in Arkansas (Kaiser, 2013), 29 of which are identified as Critical Access Hospitals (Flex Team, 9/2015).
+The state has 12 Federally Qualified Health Centers providing services at 99 sites (NACHC, 2013).
+There are also 76 Rural Health Clinics in Arkansas (CMS, 2015).

 There are more organizations related to Arkansas in the organizations section.